 Wayne has danced for some of the worlds leading contemporary dance companies including Sydney Dance Company, Richard Alston Dance Company, National Dance Company Of Wales (NDCWales), Oguike Dance and Motionhouse Dance.
 He has performed major roles in works by choreographers including Rafael Bonachela, Wendy Houston, Stephen Petronio, Henri Oguike, Itzik Galili, Jacopo Godani, Stejn Celis, Martin Lawrence and Stephen Shropshire.
 Wayne choreographed three works during his time at NDCWales that were toured by the company during their Alternative Routes Seasons.
 His new company Wayne Parsons Dance premiered a new work titled Meeting

 at The Place in February 2013.

-Copenhagen International Choreography Competition in March 2013.
+was invited to compete in the 6th Copenhagen International Choreography Competition in March 2013.
 His latest student work

 States of Separation

 was premiered in July 2013 at the New Wimbledon Theatre.

 Jordi is originally from Mallorca where he trained in Ballet and Contemporary dance techniques before moving to London and training at the London Contemporary Dance School and at the Rambert School of Ballet & Contemporary Dance.
 Since graduation, Jordi has worked with the Richard Alston Dance Company, National Ballet Ireland, English National Opera, English National Ballet, Royal Variety Show, Hubert Essakow, Anthony Van Laast, Lucy Burge, Aleta Collins, Tim Casson, Lynne Page, Christopher Marney, Drew McOnie, Morgann Runacre-Temple and Arthur Pita amongst others.
 As film and television credits he has danced in the art film The Death Of Pentheus

 (Choreographed by himself); BBC Blast; feature films Acts Of Godfrey